chdsbd/kodiak/README.md

     # WIP GitHub App
     dont_wait_on_status_checks = [] # default: [], options: list of check names (e.g. ["ci/circleci: lint_api"])

+    # DEPRECATED
-    # DEPRECATED.
-This setting only updates PRs that are passing passing all
+    # This setting only updates PRs that are passing passing all requirements or
-    # requirements or waiting for status checks to pass. `update.always = True`
+    # waiting for status checks to pass. `update.always = True` will deliver
-    # will deliver better behavior in many use cases.
+    # better behavior in many use cases.
     #
     # immediately update a PR whenever the target updates.
 If enabled, Kodiak will
     # not be able to efficiently update PRs.
 Any time the target of a PR updates,